-I am primarily focused on writing towards my dissertation at this time, however here are a couple of my publications:
+I am primarily focused on writing towards my first book project at this time, however here are a couple of my publications:

 An Afrofuturist Africana Womanist Affair: A review of Kola Boof’s Sexy Part of the Bible for Penumbra, An Interdisciplinary Journal of Creative and Critical Inquiry.